sushmita-m/docs/subscriptions.md

 3) If the user is signed-in, we are going to check if the GitHub resource (owner or owner/repository) passed in the commnad is in valid format and that if the account exists on GitHub.
    * Firstly, if a URL is passed in the command, we verify the validity of the URL using the [npm url module](https://www.npmjs.com/package/url).
 If the owner or owner/repository could not be extracted from the URL or if the URL passed is not a GitHub URL, an error message will be shown.
 We are not going to process a http: protocol, error message will be shown in this case too.
    * if the arguments passed doesn't match the owner or owner/repository format, an error message will be shown.
    * Once this check is done, we are going to use to check if an user exists [GetByUserName](https://octokit.github.io/rest.js/v17#users-get-by-username)
+   * If a repo is also passed, we use [Get](https://octokit.github.io/rest.js/v17#repos-get)
    * If the user or the repository could not be found, an error message will be shown.
 4) Once the validation is done, we are going to use the API's from above step to get the resource id form GitHub.
 5) Then we query the **chatopssubscription** table to see if an entry exists for our resource